LogtalkDotOrg/logtalk3/adapters/NOTES.md

 	sicstus.pl

 Adapter file for SICStus Prolog.
+Use of the latest SICStus Prolog version is recommended due to improved standards compliance.
+No problems expected.
+Please report any problem found (with a solution if possible).

 SWI Prolog 6.0.0 and later versions